How to Create an Employee Engagement Survey for Non-Desk Workers

 Mix these question formats for the best results:

-- Likert scale questions that give you countable data: "On a scale of 1–5, how satisfied are you with the safety measures during your shift?"
+- Likert Scale Questions that give you countable data: "On a scale of 1–5, how satisfied are you with the safety measures during your shift?"

-- Open-ended questions that let employees speak freely: "What one change would make your work environment better?"
+- Open-Ended Questions that let employees speak freely: "What one change would make your work environment better?"

 When writing for non-desk workers, remember to: